Red7M/GenesysRandomUsers/README.md

 # GenesysRandomUsers

+App buid using proper MVVM architecture, dependency injection, Retrofit, and other libraries.

+APP:

-App displays various users from RandomUsers API in a user-friendly UI, shows details about users, filters users by gender, and more!
+- Displays various users from RandomUsers API in a user-friendly UI,
+- Shows details about users,
+- Filters users by gender,
+- Allows user to input seed through dialog fragment,
+- Allows user to input fetch result count through dialog fragment,
+- Retrieves users based on the inputted seed and fetch result count,
+- Displays all countries from current fetches users and count of user by nationality in a dialog,
+- Saves instance state on configuration changes (user backs out from the app or orientation changes)
+- Limits fetch count to no more than 2000,